phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 }
 ```

-The `SerialPort` type already implements the [`fmt::Write`] trait, so we don't need to provide an implementation.
+The implementation is very similar to the implementation of our `print` and `println` macros.
+Since the `SerialPort` type already implements the [`fmt::Write`] trait, we don't need to provide our own implementation.

 [`fmt::Write`]: https://doc.rust-lang.org/nightly/core/fmt/trait.Write.html